Winter Feeding Program

 We have a feeder who takes food for the harbour dogs, these dogs can find things particularly hard.
 It would not be good to hear that they have become disruptive because of hunger, they are used to lots of attention and a good source of exciting food.

-Some people are incredibly generous, feeding animals alongside their own and do not ask for or want food.
+Many local people are incredibly generous, feeding animals alongside their own and do not ask for or want food.
+They will often feed them meal scraps to supplement the diets we can provide, and when you are a street animal in winter, every little helps.

 How Can You Help With the Winter Feeding Program?